 “PerkUp gives LinkedIn employees their own annual allowance to spend on eligible perks designed to improve wellbeing or create convenience to make their lives easier.
 They pay for their chosen perk – it could be childcare or fitness classes, massage or a personal trainer – and then apply for reimbursement up to the limit of their allowance.
 Employees can use their entire allowance in one hit or use it for many different eligible perks depending on what best suits their needs and preferences.”

 With salary packaging, organisations can offer employees a similar, personalised approach to maximising their take home pay with pre-tax spending on eligible goods and services.
 Salary packaging could be a simple yet effective approach to empowering employees to improve their financial wellbeing.

 Depending on the type of organisation, employees can potentially choose from more than 20+ different salary packaging options.
 Click here to discover just how many benefits could be available to your employees.
 Helping your employees foot the bill for everyday costs and boost their disposable income is a sure way to make them feel valued.

 Successful businesses know the importance of investing in their EVP to help attract and retain the best talent – and a comprehensive benefits program is a key element of a compelling EVP.

 But it can be hard to know whether you are getting the most from your existing program and delivering true value for your employees and your organisation.

 How do you measure and benchmark the effectiveness of your benefits program?

-Maxxia has developed a comprehensive Benefits Assessment Tool that enables organisations to assess the performance of their existing program and benchmark against other organisations in their industry sector.
+Maxxia has developed a comprehensive benefits assessment that enables organisations to assess the performance of their existing program and benchmark against other organisations in their industry sector.